frctl/fractal/docs/web/overview.md

 ## Getting started with the web UI

-The web UI can be generated in two ways:
+The web UI can be accessed in two ways:

 1. You can start a **local server** to run it *dynamically*, which will mean that any local changes to your components or documentation pages are immediately reflected in the UI.
 This is great for when you are *developing* your component library.
 2. You can generate a **static build** of the web UI, which is great for when you are ready to upload it to a server to share with others.

+> All commands for working with the web UI must be run from within the Fractal interactive CLI.
+To enter interactive mode, run the `fractal` command in your terminal (from within your project directory) before using the commands below.

 ### Starting the local development server

-You can use the command `fractal start` from within your project directory to start the local web server.
+You can use the command `start` from within your project directory to start the local web server.
 It will start and then give you a local URL (for example `http://localhost:3000`) that you can use to view the web UI.
+Fractal will automatically find an available port to run the server on and give you a URL once it has started.

-You can provide the following optional  command line options to override the default configuration:
+You can provide the following (optional) command line options to override the default configuration:

-* `--port` - the port number to use, for example `5000`
+* `-p, --port <port-number>` - the port number to use, for example `5000`.
-* `--theme` - a custom theme to use.
+* `-t, --theme <theme-name>` - a custom theme to use.
+* `-s, --sync` - whether to use [BrowserSync](https://www.browsersync.io) to provide auto-refresh and syncing capabilities

 > Note that themes must be installed before they can be used.
 See the [themes documentation](/docs/web/themes.md) for more information on creating and using custom themes.